ITV London: History

 As part of a network-wide rebrand, ITV1 London was formed on 28 October 2002, as a unified on-air service provided to viewers for both the Carlton and LWT franchises, running on weekdays and weekends respectively.
 It replaced the unique branding used by both franchisees with a unified service, offering the same service and news all week round.
 Legally, both franchises remained separate, but they are run by the same operating board and from the same facilities.
-Both licences are now held by ITV Broadcasting Ltd, but the original two companies still legally exist as Carlton Television Ltd and London Weekend Television Ltd. Each of these companies is, along with most other regional companies owned by ITV plc, listed on www.companieshouse.gov.uk as a "Dormant company".
+Both licences are now held by ITV Broadcasting Ltd, but the original two companies still legally exist as Carlton Television Ltd and London Weekend Television Ltd. Each of these companies is, along with most other regional companies owned by ITV plc, listed on Companies House as a "Dormant company".

 ITV London is also unique in that it supplies the network feed for the other franchises and is the sole alternative ITV region to Sky, Freesat and Virgin Media customers.
 This service, available on channels 973, 977 and 853 respectively, is so that audio description services, which are only carried on the London variant on these services, are readily available to all viewers.
 Other regional variants are available by manually searching, but London is the only region to be given an exclusive EPG slot.

 Studios

-ITV London is based at The London Studios, on the south bank of the River Thames, the former home of London Weekend franchisee London Weekend Television.
+ITV London was based at The London Studios, on the south bank of the River Thames, the former home of London Weekend franchisee London Weekend Television.
 The centre was chosen due to both companies presence in the centre; Carlton having leased space within the facility, alongside GMTV, since 1993.
 The contracted news service London News Network was also based, produced and broadcast from the centre.
+The London Studios closed in 2018.